 SPPC has not renewed Fuel Supply Agreement with Pilipinas Shell Petroleum that expired last September 1, 2019 as the plant ceased operations.
-MPC and WMPC each signed a Fuel Supply Agreement with Phoenix Petroleum Corporation for the supply of approximately 4 to 8 million liters of fuel per month for each plant.
-MPC's and WMPC's agreements are renewable every month.

 WMPC signed a Fuel Supply Agreement with Northern Star Energy Corporation on August 31, 2023 for the supply of RFO and FO Plus for 3,200KL monthly or annual quality of 38,400KL to start on August 1, 2023 until July 2026.